sushmita212/Stock_Volatility_Forecasting/README.md

 <br>
 - MAE (Mean Absolute Error) – captures average prediction bias
 - MSE / RMSE (Root Mean Squared Error) – penalizes larger deviations more heavily
-- QLIKE (Quasi-Likelihood Loss) – commonly used in volatility modeling for its sensitivity to large forecast errors and changes in volatility levels over time
+- QLIKE (Quasi-Likelihood Loss) – penalizes underprediction more strongly than overprediction.
+This is a preferred metrc for risk management applications.

 We evaluate model performance across assets with different levels of volatility clustering (as measured by autocorrelation of squared returns).